-The Cape Coral Police Department has been accredited since November 18, 1989.
-Although the process for seeking and maintaining accredited status is strenuous, and subjects the Department to detailed review by outside entities, we believe the benefit to the community is worth it and will continue to seek and maintain our accredited status in future, as we strive to be the premier law enforcement agency in Florida.
+The Cape Coral Police Department has been accredited since November 18, 1989 and is a Flagship Agency.
+On November 8, 2017 the Department was awarded an Advanced Meritorious Accredited status.
+Although the process for seeking and maintaining accredited status is strenuous and subjects the Department to detailed review by outside entities, we believe the benefit to the community is worth it and will continue to seek and maintain our accredited status in future, as we strive to be the premier law enforcement agency in Florida.